Read about how I cope with my dental phobia along with 9 ways that might help you deal with dentophobia or odontophobia.

 After smoking most of my life, I stopped when my doctor gave me a shocking diagnosis.
 Read on my for my story along with my tips of how to successfully give up smoking.

 CANCER AWARENESS FOR LIFE (NOT JUST BLOGTOBER) This post was written to highlight Breast Cancer Awareness Month, cancer awareness in general, and the stop smoking campaign Stoptober.
 However, cancer awareness is important all year round and I hope you'll find this post useful.
 October is a poignant cancer month for us it is the anniversary of … Continue reading Cancer Awareness for Life

 A frank expression about how us ladies beat ourselves up when we are preparing for summer holidays.
 Do you suffer from the menopausal beach body blues?

 Today's guest blog comes from a dear friend of mine Ali, who publishes Diary of a Detour As part of my Self Help for Mental Health series, Ali shares her story about how running and exercise keeps her demons at bay.
 Let me start this blog by saying that I’m no Paula Radcliffe.
 When you see … Continue reading 14.
 Running for the Soul

-I came across “The Smiling Fanny Manifesto” when reading a novel by Lucy Anne Holmes entitled “Just a Girl, Standing in Front of a Boy".
-It’s a lighthearted book but Jenny (Fanny) suffers with depression and her friend Phillipa gives her this list of things to do to keep the black dog at bay.
+I came across The Smiling Fanny Manifesto when reading a novel by Lucy Anne Holmes entitled “Just a Girl, Standing in Front of a Boy".
+It’s a lighthearted book but Jenny (Fanny) suffers from depression and her friend Phillipa gives her this list of things to do to keep the black dog at bay.
 Even if … Continue reading The Smiling Fanny Manifesto